-2. The Parties shall abolish and abstain from introducing any unilateral measures and administrative, technical and other obstacles which could have discriminatory effects on the free supply of international maritime transport services.
+2. The Parties shall not introduce any unilateral measures and administrative, technical and other obstacles which could have discriminatory effects on the free supply of international maritime transport services.

-3. Each Party shall grant to ships flying the flag of another Party or operated by services suppliers of another Party treatment no less favourable than that accorded to its own ships or those of any non-party, whichever are the better, with regard to, inter alia, access to ports, the use of infrastructure and services of ports3, such as:
+3. Each Party shall grant to service suppliers of another Party non-discriminatory treatment4 in its ports with regard to access to ports, the use of infrastructure and the following services of ports: